Learn practical solutions to exploring, envisioning, engaging and executing successful change initiatives by better understanding social psychology.

 James Prior, Head of Leadership and Learning UK, Dentsu Aegis Network

 Mark Wilcox is a business change expert with over 30 years' experience in some of the world's biggest companies, including a Director role at Sony Europe.
-He currently runs Change Capability Consulting Ltd where he has worked with clients such as Microsoft, the British Army and Balfour Beatty.
-He has contributed to the MBA teaching at Bradford School of Management, Manchester Business School, Warwick Business School, Cranfield Business School and the International Master's in HR Leadership at Bocconi University, Milan.
+He currently runs Change Capability Consulting Ltd in the UK where he has worked with clients such as Microsoft.
+He has contributed to the MBA teaching at Manchester Business School, Warwick Business School, Cranfield Business School and the International Master's in HR Leadership at Bocconi University, Milan.

-Mark Jenkins enjoyed a 38-year career in the British Army before joining Cranfield University at the Defence Academy of the United Kingdom where he was the lead for Through Life Capability Management on the MSc in Defence Acquisition Management.
-He established Capability Management Consulting in 2011 and since then has advised public sector, commercial and not-for-profit organizations on how Capability Management, an innovative, systems-based approach to organizational development, can help organizations generate and deliver sustainable competitive advantage.
+Mark Jenkins enjoyed a 38-year career in the British Army before joining Cranfield University where he was the lead for Through Life Capability Management on the MSc in Defence Acquisition Management.
+He established Capability Management Consulting in 2011 and since then has advised public sector, commercial and not-for-profit organizations.

 You will need to sign up or login as a registered academic to request inspection copies.